jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ## Lab 5: Exploring Project Jalapeno [30 Min]

 ### Description
 In Lab 5 we will explore the open-source Jalapeno data infrastructure platform.
 Jalapeno is designed to run on Kubernetes (K8s), which allows for easy integration into existing environments and supports deployment on bare metal, VMs, or in a public cloud.
 Kubernetes experience is not required for this lab as K8s has been preinstalled on the Jalapeno VM and we have included the required *kubectl* validation commands.
+We've also included a brief guide to installing Kubernetes on your own host or VM: [K8s Install Instructions](lab_5/k8s-install-instructions.md).

 Prior to exploring Jalapeno we will configure BGP Monitoring Protocol (BMP) on our route reflectors.